3ofcoins/jetpack/README.md

     nat pass on $ext_if from lo1:network to any -> $ext_if

 where `$ext_if` is your external network interface.
-A more sopihisticated setup can be desired to limit containers' connectivity.
+A more sopihisticated setup can be desired to limit pods' connectivity.
 In the long run, Jetpack will probably manage its own `pf` anchor.

-Currently, Jetpack copies `/etc/resolv.conf` file from host to containers.
+Currently, Jetpack copies `/etc/resolv.conf` file from host to pods.
 In future, it will be possible to configure custom DNS servers (like a local unbound or dnsmasq).

 ### Using Jetpack